HasThemes/wp-plugin-manager/readme.txt

 * Plugins Tab Added

 = Version: 1.0.3 Date: 4-26-2020 =
-* Compatible with Latest WordPress version
+* Compatible with the Latest WordPress version

 = Version: 1.0.2 Date: 3-07-2020 =
-* Compatible with Latest PHP version
+* Compatible with the Latest PHP version
 * Add setting page link in plugin menu action
 * MU-Plugin directory remove option added
-* Suppress errors issue solved
+* Suppress errors has been solved
-* Free and pro Both activation broken issue solved
+* Free and pro both activation broken issues solved

 = Version: 1.0.1 Date: 2-01-2020 =
-* Plugin deactivation on home page added
+* Plugin deactivation on the home page added
 * New plugin activation issue fixed

 = Version: 1.0.0 =
 * Initial Release

 == Installation ==

-This section describes how to install the "Plugin Manager" plugin and get it working.
+= Automatic Installation (Recommended) =
+1. Go to **Plugins > Add New** in your WordPress admin
+2. Search for **"Plugin Manager"**
+3. Click **Install Now** and then **Activate**
+4. Navigate to **Plugin Manager** in your admin menu

-= 1) Install =
+= Manual Installation =
+1. Download the plugin ZIP file

-i.
-Go to the WordPress Dashboard "Add New Plugin" section.
+2. Go to **Plugins > Add New > Upload Plugin**

-ii.
-Search For "Plugin Manager".

-iii.
-Install, then Activate it.

-= OR: =

-i.
-Unzip (if it is zipped) and Upload `wp-plugin-manager` folder to the `/wp-content/plugins/` directory
+3. Choose the downloaded file and click **Install Now**

-ii.
-Activate the plugin through the 'Plugins' menu in WordPress
+4. Activate the plugin
+5. Find **Plugin Manager** in your WordPress admin menu

-= 2) Configure =
+= First Steps =
-i.
-After install and activate the plugin you will get a notice to install WooCommerce Plugin ( If allready have it then do not show any notice. ).

-ii.
-To install the plugin click on the "Button" Install.

-iii.
-A new option page called "Plugin Manager" will be appear in your dashboard under the "Plugins" menu

-iv.
-Use the options and that's all!
+1. After activation, visit the Plugin Manager dashboard
+2. Select a plugin you want to optimize
+3. Choose pages/posts where it should be disabled
+4. Configure device-specific rules (Pro)
+5. Save your settings and enjoy faster load times!

 == Screenshots ==

-1. Plugin Dashboard
+1. Main Dashboard - Overview of all plugins with optimization status
-2. Plugin Disable Condition Settings Modal
+2. Plugin Settings - Configure where each plugin loads
-3. Plugin Dashboard Settings page
+3. Device Targeting (Pro) - Set device-specific rules
+4. Backend Control (Pro) - Optimize admin area performance
+5. Settings Page - Global configuration options
+6. Performance Results - Before and after comparison